rohanpadhye/travioli/README.md

 ```

 This will first execute the program normally, then with instrumentation, and then analyze the generated trace with Travioli.
 All intermediate files are stored in a directory `.travioli` created in whatever parent directory the above command was run in.

+### Configuration

+Travioli's run script adheres to the following environment variables:

+- `NODEJS`: Command or path to the NodeJS runtime (default is `node`)
+- `PYTHON`: Command or path to the Python runtime (default is `pypy` if available else `python`)
+- `TRAVIOLI_EXCLUDE_PATTERN`: A regex pattern - if a JS filename matches this pattern, then Travioli does not analyze the execution of functions defined in that file (default is `node_modules/|test/|perf/` in order to exclude library code and test drivers from analysis)

 ## Results